 Driving the less busy east side of Loch Ness

 If you want somewhere a little quieter than the A82, then you could try the little roads going down the east side (sometimes referred to as the south side) of Loch Ness.

 Note that none of the soldiers’ records, while they worked on the loch-side road, digging and blasting, mention a monster.
 At that time, the monster industry had not yet been thought of.
-Come to think of it, neither had the tourism industry.
+Come to think of it, neither had the tourism industry in Scotland.

-If continuing south from Foyers on the old military road, that runs up and away from the road, take the greatest care on the first section above Foyers.
+If continuing south from Foyers on the old military road that runs up and away from the loch, take the greatest care on the first section above Foyers.

 However, it’s worth hazarding it, if only to reach the Suidhe Viewpoint.
-The road has widened a little, and runs in places straight like a Roman road.
-The viewpoint offers a wide panorama over the Monadliath to the east and other high points beyond Loch Ness to the west.
+The road has widened a little, and runs in places straight, almost like a Roman road.
+(It’s an old ‘Wade’s Road’, ie a military road.)

 If you want a loch view at the this point though, best to hike along the well-made path that leads on to high ground from the roadside.
 You get a distant view of Loch Ness to the north-west.
 The path leads on to the South Loch Ness Trail.